jamescoleuk/lk/README.md

 ![](./docs/demo_08.png)

 This means you can write scripts that use `lk`, if you want to.

+### Changing the default mode

-If you prefer this `list` mode then you can make it the default by editing `lk`'s config file, which lives at `~/.config/lk/lk.toml`:
+You can change the default mode by editing `lk`'s config file, which lives at `~/.config/lk/lk.toml`:

 ![](./docs/demo_09.png)

 The log file lives in that directory, if you're interested or maybe want to contribute to `lk`'s development.
 You can see all of `lk`'s options by running `lk --help`, obviously.

+## Why use `lk`?

+1. You're a polyglot engineer with package manager fatigue.
+So you want to hide it all behind some bash, the lingua franca.
+2. You do a lot of devops and have a lot of bash.
+3. You have a lot of projects that you don't work on for months at a time, and you need to bring some consistency to the experience of re-visiting them.
+4. You use `make` and `PHONY` to do non-compile stuff to your project. `lk` just lets your write proper bash without all the `make` specific guff.
+5. You ever copy and paste bash from a text file you keep somewhere.

 ## Installing